 You might be in a situation where your company requires you to make your profile more about it than you.
 If this doesn’t settle with you, try compromising.
 In other words, dedicate most of your profile to your greatness and the rest to your company’s.
 Easy Peasy.

-When you send an invite to to a LinkedIn member to join your network, it’s important that you personalize the message.
-To do otherwise would show a lack of effort, and you invitation would probably we rejected.
+When you send an invite to a LinkedIn member to join your network, it’s important that you personalize the message.
+To do otherwise would show a lack of effort, and your invitation would probably we rejected.
 So what do you write in the message box when you send the invite off?
-This articles explains how to write a cold invite, use a reference, and ask for an introduction.
+This article explains how to write a cold invite, use a reference, and ask for an introduction.

 If you’re searching for a job, LinkedIn can shorten your search.
 You’ve probably been told this, but it’s well worth repeating.
 Will using LinkedIn alone guarantee that you land your next gig?
 No; LinkedIn is a great supplement to your in-person networking, but you need to engage in both for a strong networking campaign.

 LinkedIn can play an important role in your job search.
 You might be neglecting LinkedIn, thus hurting your chances of landing a job.
 Read this article to discover 8 common ways people neglect LinkedIn.

 Are you wondering if you’re on LinkedIn?
 This article is meant for you.
 If you are on LinkedIn, this article will confirm your wise choice.
 The first thing you need to determine is if your industry is well represented.

 This article stands the test of time, as I see negative posts here and there on LinkedIn.
 Think about how it hurts your personal brand when you show your negativity.
 In this article I use an analogy of a boyhood friend who was always angry.
 Eventually we drifted away.